rapidsai/rapids.ai/community.md

 # Community Projects
 {: .section-title-full }

-The RAPIDS team is developing, contributing, and collaborating closely with numerous open-source projects including Apache Arrow, Numba, XGBoost, Apache Spark, sci-kit learn, and more.
+The RAPIDS team is developing, contributing, and collaborating closely with numerous open-source projects including Apache Arrow, Numba, XGBoost, Apache Spark, scikit-learn, and more.
 Our goal is to upstream all code contributions to ensure that all the components of the GPU-accelerated data science ecosystem work smoothly together.
+{: .subtitle}

 {% endcapture %}

 {% include section-single.html